Moldable Tool

 Problem

-How can you cheaply and effectively extend the development environment with domain-specific tools that address your application domain?
+How can you cheaply and effectively extend the development environment with custom tools that address questions about your application domain?

 Forces

-Generic software tools are fine for answering generic questions, but they do not scale well when addressing domain-specific questions.
+— Generic software tools are fine for answering generic questions, but they do not work well when addressing domain-specific questions.

-For example, consider a generic debugger being used to debug an event-driven application — you want to step through the chain of events, not the stack.
-A plugin architecture can open up an IDE to new tools, but plugins can be complex and expensive to implement, and they often do not play nicely with existing tools or with each other.
+— A plugin architecture can open up an IDE to new tools, but plugins can be complex and expensive to implement, and they often do not compose nicely with existing tools or with each other.

 Solution

-Make the development tools moldable to the dynamic context of the artifacts they are intended to work with.
+Make the development tools moldable to the dynamic context of the artifacts they are intended to work with, by associating custom behavior to the artifacts themselves.

 By the same token an inspector can be made moldable by recognizing that an object it is inspecting has one or more custom views defined as annotated methods.
 For example, below we see that an Inspector on an instance of a GtLudoRecordingGame GtLudoGame subclass: #GtLudoRecordingGame instanceVariableNames: 'moves' classVariableNames: '' package: 'GToolkit-Demo-Ludo-Model' has a custom Moves view listing the moves played thus far.